It's Not a Storage Unit. It's a Trap.

 Insurance They Sell May Not Cover Much

 Extra Space pushes its own "protection plan" at sign-up.
 But per the NYC DCWP complaint, when customers filed claims for damaged or destroyed property, they were pointed to liability limitation clauses.
-Customers reported over $100,000 in damages from rats and water and got nothing back.
+Customers reported over $100,000 in damage from rats and water and recovered little or nothing.

 Notice Periods Are Shorter Than You Think

-The NYC lawsuit alleges that Extra Space raised rates without providing the 30-day notice specified in their own contracts.
-Even when they do give notice, it's the minimum allowed by law.
-By the time you get the letter, you have days, not weeks, to figure out what to do.
+The NYC lawsuit alleges that Extra Space raised rates without even the 30-day notice specified in their own contracts.
+Don't plan around a generous heads-up: by the time a letter arrives, you may have days, not weeks, to decide.
+Open everything they send you the day it comes.

 If You're Stuck or Considering Extra Space